 The children will be discussing their local environment, features of a town and how to keep safe.
 This will involve; discussing houses and homes, and comparing Amersham in the past and present.

 We will be taking the children on a visit around Amersham town, where they will be looking at the different features of a town and the shops and buildings in Amersham.
 As part of the topic, the children will be thinking about the childhood their grandparents had.
-We would love to welcome grandparents into the classroom to share their childhood memories about the toys they used to play with, their school life, the food they ate as a child and the holidays they went on.
+We would love to welcome grandparents into the classroom to share their childhood memories about the toys they used to play with; their school life; the food they ate as a child and the holidays they went on.
 Please speak to your child’s class teacher to arrange a suitable date.

 We will start this topic by looking at a map of Great Britain and finding Amersham and London.
 We will look at pictures and compare the two places.
 We will then move onto looking at pictures of how London has changed over time.
 We will then think about The Great Fire of London through storytelling, drama, art, music and design and technology.
 We will be re-enacting the morning by baking bread and cakes using recipes from long ago.
-We will also be looking at fire fighting and how to keep safe.
+We will also be looking at fire-fighting and how to keep safe.
 The fire brigade is always a popular subject for children to learn about and we are hoping to arrange a visit by our local fire fighters.

-Celebrations: During this unit, the children will focus on the feeling of celebration expressed by gifts.
+During this unit, the children will focus on the feeling of celebration expressed by gifts.
 They will learn about the birth of Jesus, as told in the bible, with a focus on the gifts given to him.

-This term we will be carrying out gymnastics and dance activities.
-P.E. is every Thursday so please make sure your child has his/her full P.E. kit in school at all times.
+Please make sure your child has his/her full P.E. kit in school at all times.

 Your child should have their book bag in school every day.
 Please check the book back daily for messages and letters.